mvysny/karibu-testing/karibu-testing-v10/README.md

 automatically applied by Karibu-Testing as if by the Grid itself, when you call Karibu-Testing's `GridKt` methods.

+#### Selection

+The default API of `grid.select()` has a bunch of shortcomings making it unfit for testing purposes:

+* Doesn't check whether the Grid is enabled+visible
+* Will silently do nothing if Grid is in NONE selection mode

+Therefore Karibu-Testing (since 1.3.13) introduces:

+* `grid._select(item)` which deselects all items and selects given item only, failing if the grid is not editable or it doesn't support selection.
+Java: `GridKt._select(grid, item)`
+* `grid._selectAll()` only works with multi-select Grid; fails if the grid is not editable or the select-all checkbox is not visible.

 #### Grid Editors

 The grid supports inline editing of one row, via the `Grid.getEditor()` API.